pavankumar0715/TargetReadyDemo1/README.md

 # Kafka Message Tracing with Zipkin and Grafana

+## Problem Statement
+When a Kafka message goes to multiple microservices where each make some changes and enhancements, its hard to keep track of where it fails and what is the current status of a message.
+Build a grafana dashboard which uses zipkin/jeager to track the message throughout its life cycle

 ## Overview

 This demo project showcases Zipkin to trace Kafka messages across three microservices: `BankService`, `PaymentService`, and `OrderService`.
 The purpose is to demonstrate the need and use of a tracing system to monitor and debug message flows in a microservices architecture.